 Elizabeth “Lizzie” Johnson Williams (1840–1924) spent her life defying social conventions.
-During a time when women were largely expected to tend to domestic responsibilities and leave business dealings to their husbands, Lizzie was making a name for herself in the Texas cattle industry, amassing a small fortune in real estate deals, and driving her own Longhorn herd to the Kansas railheads.
+During a time when women were largely expected to tend to domestic responsibilities and leave business dealings to their husbands, Lizzie was making a name for herself in the Texas cattle industry.
+She amassed a small fortune in real estate deals and drove her own Longhorn herd to the Kansas railheads.

 The daughter of educators, Lizzie’s first vocation was teaching, and she was a schoolteacher in and around Austin.
-To supplement her income, she kept the books for local cattlemen who were growing rich off the East’s demand for steak.
-Recognizing the profits that could be made in the beef trade, she started investing in cattle, and on June 1, 1871, Lizzie registered a cattle brand—the CY—under her own name.
+To supplement her income, she kept the books for local cattlemen growing rich off the East’s demand for steak.
+Recognizing the profits that could be made in the beef trade, she started investing in cattle.
+On June 1, 1871, Lizzie registered a cattle brand—the CY—under her own name.

 Lizzie did well for herself—she had a keen eye for cattle, bought and sold strategically, and earned the respect of her cowhands.
 And when she married Hezekiah G. Williams in 1879, she took the same business-like approach to matrimony as she did to commerce.
 Lizzie insisted on a prenuptial agreement that guaranteed her sole ownership of her independently-acquired property and income.

 The First Woman to Ride Up the Chisholm Trail With Her Own Brand

 It was a wise choice.
 As a cattleman, Hezekiah was prone to poor financial decisions and constantly had to be bailed out by his wife.
 Allegedly, Lizzie sometimes stole her husband’s cattle and branded them as her own, certain he’d lose them anyway.
 Despite their mismatch in business acumen, all signs indicated the two were very devoted to one another.